DebspandanC2911/RideRev/README.md

 # Achievement So Far
-## MERN Stack Implementation:
-Successfully developed a full-stack web application using the MERN (MongoDB, Express.js,  Node.js) stack, ensuring a seamless and integrated user experience.

 ## MongoDB Integration:
 Integrated MongoDB as the database management system, providing a scalable and efficient solution for user signup, login, and product management.